ShubhamMeshram/Databricks_DQX/README.md

 Lack of Best Practices: Your custom solution might miss industry-standard DQ capabilities unless meticulously designed.
 DQX provides a robust, battle-tested foundation, allowing your team to focus on defining quality rules, not building the DQ engine.

+4. Community-Driven Innovation:

+The Databricks Labs ecosystem attracts bright minds contributing to projects like DQX.
+This means faster innovation, quicker bug fixes (often community-driven), and a platform that evolves with the needs of real-world data practitioners.

+## DQX Implementation

 ```python
 # Example (conceptual): Defining a simple DQ check with DQX